jaydeny-21/discord-voting-poll/README.md

 ### Buttons not responding / bot crashes on click

-Check the logs (`journalctl -u pollbot -f`) for the error message — it will tell you exactly which line If a poll stops responding, confirm the bot can reach PostgreSQL (check `DATABASE_URL` in `.env` and that the `postgresql` service is running: `sudo systemctl status postgresql`)
+Check the logs (`journalctl -u churchpollbot -f`) for the error message — it will tell you exactly which line If a poll stops responding, confirm the bot can reach PostgreSQL (check `DATABASE_URL` in `.env` and that the `postgresql` service is running: `sudo systemctl status postgresql`)

 ### Bot posts the embed but buttons do nothing